 Aquent Expands Front-End Services With DEV6 Acquisition

 Major Benefits Of Custom Mobile Apps Over SaaS Mobile Apps

-Design Center defines the major benefits of custom B2B mobile apps over SaaS applications.
+Design Center defines the major benefits of custom B2B mobile apps over SaaS applications which would consequently bring all the difference in your B2B marketing efforts.
 The company is a major industry player, designing and developing apps for some of the largest organizations in the US, including Haagen-Dazs, Home Depot, and BASF.
 The Design Center president Ken Haus claims that the secret to their success is in the collaboration of talented individuals.
 And the Design center claims that the custom mobile apps, which they develop, are better than SaaS solutions.
 It’s a fine to read, and you should read about it.

 And that’s it for this weekly roundup.
 Have a great weekend, and see you next time when we will go through the most amazing news from the app development world.